Abilene Christian Wildcats football: Playoff appearances

+NCAA Division I FCS

+The Wildcats have made one appearance in the NCAA Division I FCS playoffs.
+They have a combined record of 1–1.

 NCAA Division II

-The Wildcats have appeared in the Division II playoffs six times with an overall record of 3–6.
+The Wildcats appeared in the Division II playoffs six times with an overall record of 3–6.

 NAIA

-The Wildcats have appeared in the NAIA playoffs two times with an overall record of 4–0.
+The Wildcats appeared in the NAIA playoffs two times with an overall record of 4–0.
 They were National Champions in 1973 and 1977.

 Future non-conference opponents

-Announced schedules as of December 18, 2022.
+Announced schedules as of February 19, 2025.